-Area Harvest Limits Season Salmon In the road-accessible Zone (Northeastern Kodiak Island), east of the line from Crag Point south to the westernmost point of Saltery Cove, including the inland waters of Spruce, Woody and Long Islands, and the Federal marine waters of and around Womens Bay.
-25 salmon for the permit holder plus an additional 25 salmon for each member of the same household whose names are listed on the permit: an additional permit may be obtained upon request.
-January 1-December 31. (see restrictions) Kodiak Area remainder No annual limit January 1-December 31. (see restrictions below)
+Area Harvest Limits Season Salmon In the road-accessible Zone (Northeastern Kodiak Island), east of the line from Crag Point south to the westernmost point of Saltery Cove, including the waters of Spruce, Woody and Long Islands, and the Federal marine waters of and around Womens Bay.
+(See Womens Bay exception below) 25 salmon for the permit holder plus an additional 25 salmon for each member of the same household whose names are listed on the permit: an additional permit may be obtained upon request.
+January 1-December 31. (see restrictions) Kodiak Area remainder No annual limit January 1-December 31. (see restrictions)

+Kodiak Area See permit conditions Year round

+Kodiak Aica See permit conditions real round

+Chinook salmon

+Womens Bay -All waters inside a line from the tip of the Nyman Peninsula, to the northeastern tip of Mary's Island, to the southeastern shore of Womens Bay. (see area definition below) Bag and possession limit of 2 fish; no size limit No annual limit

-Trout, Herring, and Bottomfish Kodiak Area See permit conditions See permit conditions Chinook salmon Womens Bay Bag and possession limit of 2 fish; no size limit, no annual limit January 1-December 31. (see restrictions on pages 53-54.)
-Salmon other than Chinook Salm on Womens Bay 20 inches or greater in length; bag and possession limit of five fish, of which only two may be coho salmon and only two may be sockeye salmon.
+Salmon other than Chinook Salm on

+Womens Bay - All waters inside a line from the tip of the Nyman Peninsula, to the northeastern tip of Mary's Island, to the southeastern shore of Womens Bay. (see area definition below) 20 inches or greater in length; bag and possession limit of five fish, of which only two may be coho salmon and only two may be sockeye salmon.
 Less than 20 inches in length; bag and possession limit of 10 fish From September 16 - December 31, the bag and possession limit for coho salmon, 20 inches or greater in length, is one fish.
-January 1-December 31. (see restrictions on pages 53-54.)
+January 1-December 31. (see restrictions below.)